sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/combinational-logic/07-adders.md

 C_{i+1} = G_i + P_i C_i
 ```

 The CLA can be used to create n-bit adders which only have 3 level delay.
+Faster than RCA.

+3 levels of delay:
+  - Generate & propagate signals
+  - Carry lookahead (sum-of-products)